Muladhara

 Without activation of the powerful first chakra, the upper chakras are likely to come out of whack.

-Read on to learn more about muladhara chakra, what is symbolizes, and how yoga can bring it into balance.
+Read on to learn more about muladhara chakra, what it symbolizes, and how yoga can bring it into balance.

 - one’s foundation